 Toggle display of inherited and overridden entries by enabling "Inherited and overridden references" via the shortcut (O), toolbar, or context menu of the Find References Results window.

 Find References in Code-Behind Files

 For frameworks that employ a code-behind model, such as WPF, Visual Assist finds references in both design and code-behind files.

 If Find References Results is not available via a context menu in design mode, access the command via its default shortcut (Shift+Alt+F).

 You can broaden searches to include hits in relevant comments and strings.
-Visual Assist uses heuristics to determine which hits are relevant, e.g. proximity to non-comment and non-string references.
+Visual Assist uses heuristics to determine which candidates are "hits", e.g. proximity to non-comment and non-string references.

 Toggle the broader searches using shortcut (M), or context menu of a Find References Results window.